MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Remove-MgBetaDirectoryAdministrativeUnitScopedRoleMember.md

 # Remove-MgBetaDirectoryAdministrativeUnitScopedRoleMember

 ## SYNOPSIS
-Remove an Azure Active Directory (Azure AD) role assignment with administrative unit scope.
+Remove a Microsoft Entra role assignment with administrative unit scope.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgDirectoryAdministrativeUnitScopedRoleMember](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Remove-MgDirectoryAdministrativeUnitScopedRoleMember?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX